schneider128k/machine_learning_course/README.md

 ### Keras datasets

 We are going to work with some simple datasets to start learning about neural network for computer vision.
-Two simple datasets are the MNIST digits dataset and fashion items dataset.
-It is not really necessary to use a high-performace pipeline to load such simple datasets.
+Two simple datasets are the MNIST digits dataset and the fashion items dataset.
+It is not really necessary to use high-performace input data pipelines to load such simple datasets.
 It sufficies to use [```tf.keras.datasets```](https://www.tensorflow.org/api_docs/python/tf/keras/datasets) instead of TensorFlow datasets.
 The collection ```tf.keras.datasets``` contains only a few simple datasets and provides an elementary way of loading them.

 ### Keras basics